Wilson teen honored at BET Awards for solo school walkout

 Other honorees included:

-- James Shawn Jr. - tackled and wrestled the weapon away from Travis Reinkin, the accused suspect in the Tennesee Waffle House shooting
+- James Shaw Jr. - tackled and wrestled the weapon away from Travis Reinkin, the accused suspect in the Tennesee Waffle House shooting

 - Anthony Borges - a 15-year-old boy shot at Stoneman Douglas High School after he used his body to shield and protect about 20 other students